taitulism/Bootstruct/Docs/README.md

 Bootstruct is based on a mix of two quite close conventions: a folder structure convention and a filename convention.

 When Bootstruct is initialized it parses your web-root folder recursively.
 Basically, folders become URL-controllers and files become their methods.
-Certain names are parsed into specific kinds of methods, whether they are files or folders.
+Certain names (start with a `$` sign) are parsed into specific kinds of methods, whether they are files or folders.
 Eventually, your web-root folder and its sub-folders are translated into a root-controller, a nested structure of controllers and their sub-controllers.
 This Root-Controller (`RC` from now on) is your Bootstruct app's core object.

 >**NOTE**: Bootstruct ignores files and folders that their names start with a dot or an underscore like `.ignored` or `_ignored`).